dya8/SCT-Hackathon-Round-1/README.md

 Efficiency Maximization: The objective is to maximize overall delivery efficiency by strategically planning the sequence of customer visits and the return journey to the depot.

-Dynamic Routing Considerations: Factors such as traffic conditions, road closures, and real-time order updates may necessitate dynamic adjustments to the planned route to adapt to changing circumstances and optimize delivery efficiency furth
+Dynamic Routing Considerations: Factors such as traffic conditions, road closures, and real-time order updates may necessitate dynamic adjustments to the planned route to adapt to changing circumstances and optimize delivery efficiency further.

+At the end this program helps us in finding the optimal sequence of customer visits and return journey to the depot, considering constraints such as single visit per customer and aiming to maximize delivery efficiency.